hepplerj/rubyist-historian/README.md

-# Rubyist Historian Material
+# The Rubyist Historian

 This repository contains evolving content used as introductory teaching material for the Rubyist Historian ebook project by Jason A. Heppler ([http://jasonheppler.org](http://jasonheppler.org)).

 The full text of The Rubyist Historian can be viewed at Github pages: [http://hepplerj.github.com/rubyist-historian](http://hepplerj.github.com/rubyist-historian).
+The material on my website will not be updated.
+Any updates, changes, additions, etc. to Rubyist will happen here at Github instead.

 # Copyright & Licensing